 If you are reimbursed under an accountable plan, your employer should not include any reimbursement in your income in box 1 of your Form W-2.
-To be an accountable plan, your employer's reimbursement arrangement must require you to meet the following rules:
+To be an accountable plan, your employer's reimbursement arrangement must require you to meet all three of the following rules.

-- Your expenses must be business related, - You must adequately account to your employer within a reasonable period of time, and - You must return any excess reimbursement or allowance within a reasonable period of time.
+- Your expenses must have a business connection - that is, your expenses must be deductible under the rules for qualifying education explained earlier. - You must adequately account to your employer for your expenses within a reasonable period of time. - You must return any reimbursement or allowance in excess of the expenses accounted for within a reasonable period of time.

-Any part of your reimbursement that does not meet one of these three rules is considered paid under a nonaccountable plan.
+Any part of your reimbursement that does not meet all three rules is considered paid under a nonaccountable plan.

 Expenses equal reimbursement.
-If your expenses equal your reimbursement, you do not complete Form 2106 or Form 2106-EZ.
+If your expenses equal your reimbursement, you do not complete Form 2106 or 2106-EZ.
 Because your expenses and reimbursements are equal, you do not have a deduction.